 o Under 190.5 -143

-That translates out to a 58.85 percent chance he will have less than 190.5 carries and a 46.08 percent chance he will—which means that oddsmakers are not sure how many carries he’ll have throughout a full season.
+That translates out to a 58.85 percent chance he will have less than 190.5 carries and a 46.08 percent chance he will—which means that oddsmakers at the sportsbooks are not sure how many carries he’ll have throughout a full season.

 In the seven games he started he averaged 17 carries for 79 yards a game.
 For a 16-game season, it comes out to 272 carries for 1,264 yards, easily breaking Michael Vick’s single-season rushing record (1039 yards set in 2006).